playmer/playmer.github.io/_posts/2015-11-02-recursive-warning.markdown

 clang++ -Wunused-parameter source.cpp -o clangOut.exe

+bcc32 -w source.cpp
 {% endhighlight %}

+None of them reported it.

-So if you're interested in getting this fixed for the compilers you might use, let people know, and contact them through these bug reports (Will update with more when I can test on the bleeding edge versions of g++):
+So if you're interested in getting this fixed for the compilers you might use, let people know, and contact them through these bug reports:

 Bug Reports: